Choose which cookies you’d like to accept:

 Wrong

-Figuring out how many are left: We started with 8 lollipops in total.
-If 5 of them have been eaten, to find out how many are left, we subtract the eaten lollipops from the total: 8 lollipops (total)−5 lollipops (eaten)=3 lollipops.
+We started with 8 lollipops.
+We now know that 5 lollipops have been eaten.
+To find out how many are left, we subtract the eaten lollipops from the total number they started with.

 Which picture does not belong